-Every season is getting shorter except summer, and that’s not good
+Every season except summer is getting shorter, a sign of trouble for people and the environment

 “While the available growing season is longer, the time to maturity or the actual growing season length could be shorter,” said Kirti Rajagopalan, an agricultural researcher at Washington State University.
 “And that often comes with negative implications for yields unless you’re able to make use of that longer growing season to do something like double cropping.”

-Double cropping, or harvesting two crops in a calendar year, is not common in Washington but popular in other western states like Arizona and parts of California.
+Double cropping, or harvesting two crops in a calendar year, is not common in Washington state but is popular in other western states such as Arizona and parts of California.

-But even if temperatures are suitable for earlier planting, other factors also need to line up for a successful crop yield, said Rajagopalan.
+But even if temperatures are suitable for earlier planting, other factors also need to line up for a successful crop yield, Rajagopalan said.

-“Temperature is not the only thing that drives when you can plant the soil,” said Rajagopalan.
+“Temperature is not the only thing that drives when you can plant the soil,” Rajagopalan said.
 “Moisture is really important, too.
-And there are many parts of the US where the soil is just too wet for you to go into the field and work.”
+And there are many parts of the U.S. where the soil is just too wet for you to go into the field and work.”

 A lengthening growing season could also increase the number of insects, which could produce more generations in a year and lead to greater resistance to insecticides.
 The excess nutrients from fertilizers could also increase algal blooms in nearby waterways, spurring the blooms to occur at unusual times.

-“It’s just another example of where all these systems are interconnected,” said Michalak.
+“It’s just another example of where all these systems are interconnected,” Michalak said.
 “And so once you start messing with one piece of the system, all the other pieces start changing as well.”